All Episodes

 Oh, I agree wholeheartedly.

-All right, so here we are, and I'm not sure, you know, everything that you said, but it seems that the Pfizer court was misled on in a number of main uh and conspicuous ways because the FBI knew at the time, and again, I'm not talking about rank and file FBI special agents.
+So here we are, and I'm not sure everything that you said, but it seems that the FISA court was misled in a number of main and conspicuous ways because the FBI knew at the time.

-They do a great job for us, and I'm not talking about rank and file intelligence community members.
+They do a great job for us, and I'm not talking about rank-and-file intelligence community members.

-I'm talking about the higher echelon, the deep state that were high up that had power and authority that the average person uh in the FBI would never have.
+I'm talking about the higher echelon, the deep state that were high up that had power and authority that the average person in the FBI would never have.

-But the fact is that they knew a lot of things and in this FISA application, you know, to spy on Carter Page and and get into the Trump campaign and then an incoming president.
+But the fact is that they knew a lot of things, and in this FISA application, you know, to spy on Carter Page and get into the Trump campaign and then an incoming president, they didn't tell the FISA court judge that fundamentally this money came from Hillary Clinton and the DNC.

-And then they included in it, apparently, according to the the memo out of the House Intelligence Community, uh an article by Michael Izakoff and Michael Izakoff got his information from the same source.
+And then they included in it, apparently, according to the memo out of the House intelligence community, an article by Michael Izakoff.

 So they're using as proof that it has validity the same guy who wrote it, just talking to the media.

-The other great irony here is Christopher Steele, a British spy is being paid by the Clinton campaign and the FBI simultaneously.
+The other great irony here is Christopher Steele, a British spy, is being paid by the Clinton campaign and the FBI simultaneously.

 They're both paying him.

-Meanwhile, Christopher Steele is being paid to go around and leak to liberal media outlets stuff on this to trash Trump and to uh get the dossier out there.
+Meanwhile, Christopher Steele is being paid to go around and leak to liberal media outlets stuff on this to trash Trump and to get the dossier out there.

-I mean, so this is amazing thing that we know this much about how much bias was going on, McCabe's involvement in this.
+I mean, so this is an amazing thing that we know this much about how much bias was going on, McCabe's involvement in this.

 It's unbelievable.